eHealthAfrica/mssql-to-couchdb-sync/README.md

 # mssql-to-couchdb-sync

-NodeJS service that pushes MS SQL data couchdb.
+NodeJS service that pushes MS SQL data to couchdb.